Greetings, readers!

 Frequently Asked Questions

-It applies when the same government tries prosecuting someone for the same offense twice.
-This could be in a retrial after a mistrial, on appeal after an acquittal and retrial, or separate prosecutions by the same authority.
+Double jeopardy occurs when an individual is prosecuted by the same government for the same offense twice.
+This includes scenarios like retrials after a mistrial, appeals following an acquittal and retrial, or separate prosecutions by the same authority.

-Can someone be charged twice for the same offense?
+Can someone face charges twice for the same offense?

-Typically no. Under double jeopardy, the same prosecuting authority cannot charge someone twice for the same crime.
-However, after a mistrial, they may face the exact charges again.
-An exception is when federal and state governments can prosecute for the same act.
+Generally, no. According to double jeopardy, the same prosecuting authority cannot charge an individual twice for the same crime.
+However, exceptions exist, such as facing the same charges again after a mistrial.
+Additionally, both federal and state governments can prosecute for the same act.

 Does double jeopardy apply across state lines?

-Yes, the Fourteenth Amendment protects state lines.
+Yes, the Fourteenth Amendment extends double jeopardy protection across state lines.
 Prosecution for a crime by one state prevents later prosecution by another state.
-However, a previous federal or foreign prosecution does not stop a state from prosecuting for the same act under dual sovereignty.
+However, a prior federal or foreign prosecution does not prevent a state from prosecuting for the same act under dual sovereignty.

 Glossary